diogosilva30/wagtail-external-menu-items/README.md

 That's all the configuration needed!

 ## Contributing

 All pull requests are welcome!
-In which ways you can provide your awesome contribution?
+Feel free to contribute with any bug fix or new feature!